kent-map/time-walk/_posts/2026-04-22-dynamo-ramsgate.md

 Red white and blue  pendants to left and right accompany images of Churchill as he says that “We shall never surrender”

-We return to the blue, grey sea and the lights on the sea, as the crowd watching gives a rapturous applause and those who have silently wept surreptitiously wipe their eyes on their coat sleeves.
+We return to the blue, grey sea and the lights flickering on the sea, as the crowd watching gives a rapturous applause and those who have silently wept surreptitiously wipe their eyes on their coat sleeves.

-{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/images/main/19c/Margate_from_the_Parade.jpg" aspect="1.376" caption="Margate from the Parade" attribution="©The British Library Board c11802-06/Maps K.Top.17.4.e Images Online" %}